 When: Daily 5:30-6:30pm

 Why we love it: The Cannibal's happy hour might be restricted to just one hour each day, but there's a lot packed into that hour.
 Not only are the drink deals fantastic (Uh, $3 beers?
 We're in.), but the bar is covered with charcuterie from the butcher shop next door, along with pickles, bread, mustard, cacio e pepe potato chips and more.
 A couple food specials are also available, but it really can't get much better than free charcuterie.

 What: Half-price specialty cocktails, beer and wine; $5 bar bites

 When: Daily 4-8pm

 Why we love it: How do we love Saint Felix?
 Let us count the ways: 1.
 Four hours of strong, half-price drinks.
 2. The sangria.
 Oh, the sangria.
-3. Only $5 for a Kobe slider and bomb-diggity sweet potato fries?
-Yes, please (and if you want to venture off the happy hour menu, the jaw-dropping mac 'n' cheese is the way to go).
+3. Only $5 for a Kobe slider and sweet potato fries?
+Yes, please.
+Plus, their mac and cheese is phenomenal.
 4. The friendly, fabulous waitstaff, whether you're at the Hollywood or West Hollywood location.
 We heart you, Saint Felix!